1984vc/startup-finance/README.md

 # License

 The code located at `src/library` is licensed under MIT, feel free to do with it as you please.
-Because the React app is very styled to the 1984 brand we are not licensing it, but providing the code as open source for anyone to look through.
+Because the React app is very styled to the 1984 brand we are not licensing it, but providing the code as open source in order to build trust.

-The bulk of the calculations and work happens under the library, and we will happily accept PR's and Issues for things you run into.
+If you run into any issues, please feel free to open a ticket (or better yet, a PR), and we'll look into it.

 ## Credit

+This project builds off the work of others.
+Credit where credit is due.

 - [Ian Sanders (@iansan5653)](https://github.com/iansan5653) For creating his [Google App Script Template](https://github.com/iansan5653/gas-ts-template/generate) which this is based on.